Plan your visit to Ottawa Refuge.

 Visitor Center and Tours

-The Visitor Center has suspended operations due to a Level 3 Public Emergency.
+The Visitor Center is open on a limited basis due to a Level 1 Public Emergency.
+Hours are daily from 10am-4pm.

 For more information about how the refuge makes the decision to close the Visitor Center, please download the information sheet below.